-AP® Physics 2 is an introductory, non-calculus based physics course, that builds off of material mastered in AP® Physics 1.
-This course will focus on fluids; thermodynamics; electrical force, field, and potential; electric circuits; magnetism and electromagnetic induction; geometric and physical optics; and quantum, atomic and nuclear physics.
-The course has been designed to focus on inquiry and in order to better understand the concepts, students will be expected to complete laboratory activities.
-Students will be working in the laboratory approximately 25% of the year.
+AP® Physics 2 is an introductory, non-calculus-based physics course, that builds off material mastered in AP® Physics 1.
+This course will focus on thermodynamics; electrical force, field, and potential; electric circuits; magnetism and electromagnetic induction; geometric and physical optics; and quantum, atomic and nuclear physics.
+The course has been designed to focus on inquiry and to understand the concepts better, students will be expected to complete laboratory activities.
+Students will be working in the laboratory for approximately 25% of the year.